 At Oxbow Academy, every experiential activity is designed to enhance our clinical program.
 Equine Assisted Psychotherapy or EAP, is just such an activity.
 Students learn about themselves and others by participating in activities with horses.
 Then they process, or discuss, the experience and their thoughts, beliefs, behaviors and patterns with staff and therapists.

 EAP is not learning to ride or even how to handle a horse.
 It consists of a variety of activities performed while the student is near the horse but not astride.
 All Oxbow students are required to participate in equine experiential therapy.
+Our Equine Directors, Tony and Brita North, along with our Clinical Director, Todd Spaulding, are all EAGALA certified (Equine Assisted Growth and Learning Association) and have been able to advance our Equine program to address sex-specific issues for each of our students.

 Horses provide a natural opportunity for some of our students to overcome fear and develop confidence.
 The size and power of the horse are naturally intimidating to many people.
 Accomplishing a task involving a horse, in spite of fear, creates confidence.
 It also makes for wonderful metaphors when dealing with other intimidating and challenging life situations.